 Refreshingly crunchy, slightly sweet and sour with a hint of salt.
 What a fabulous way to enjoy the abundance of fresh summer vegetables.
 Our garden is currently overflowing with cucumbers, cabbage and celery so I find myself making this easy summer salad frequently.
 It’s become a family favorite.
 You can use a variety of vegetables, mixing and matching or use just one vegetable.
 The vegetables I use depends on what’s around.
 I’ve used carrots, cabbage, cucumbers, onion, peppers (sweet and hot), and celery.
 The amount of vegetables doesn’t really matter.
 You just want to have enough brine to cover them.
 If I have a mountain of vegetables, I’ll usually double the brine recipe.
 If you use purple cabbage or red onion, it will give the brine a reddish tint.

 1 ½ cups water

-1 small head of cabbage, thinly sliced, about 1 pound
+1 small head of cabbage, red or green, thinly sliced, about 1 pound

 4 cucumbers, peeled and thinly sliced